backstage/backstage/docs/permission/permission-framework-for-plugin-authors.md

 ## Authorize the `GET /todos` endpoint

-Authorizing the `GET /todos` is similar to the update endpoint: whenever a `GET /todos` request is received, only the items that the user has created, should be returned.
+Authorizing the `GET /todos` is similar to the update endpoint: whenever a `GET /todos` request is received, only the items that the user has created should be returned.

 As in the previous case, the permission policy can't take the decision itself, meaning that a conditional decision should be returned.
 Also, here we don't have a `resourceRef` but a list of resources.